NathanGloyn/ADO.NET-DAL/ReadMe.md

  - ensure SQL Express is in **mixed mode authentication**
  - alter the connection strings to point to your SQL Express instance rather than LocalHost

+###Licence
+This software is licensed under the MIT license which basically means you can do what you want with the software (read the license.txt for full details).